-Benlysta has not been studied in the following patient groups, and is not recommended in:
+Benlysta has not been studied in the following adult and paediatric patient groups, and is not recommended in:

-- severe active central nervous system lupus - severe active lupus nephritis (see section 5.1) - HIV - a history of, or current, hepatitis B or C - hypogammaglobulinaemia (IgG <400 mg/dl) or IgA deficiency (IgA <10 mg/dl) - a history of major organ transplant or hematopoietic stem /cell /marrow transplant or renal transplant.
+- severe active central nervous system lupus (see section 5.1) - HIV - a history of, or current, hepatitis B or C - hypogammaglobulinaemia (IgG <400 mg/dL) or IgA deficiency (IgA <10 mg/dL) - a history of major organ transplant or hematopoietic stem cell /marrow transplant or renal transplant.

-Concomitant use with B cell targeted therapy or cyclophosphamide
+Concomitant use with B cell targeted therapy

-Benlysta has not been studied in combination with other B cell targeted therapy or intravenous cyclophosphamide.
-Caution should be exercised if Benlysta is co-administered with other B cell targeted therapy or cyclophosphamide.
+Available data do not support the co-administration of rituximab with Benlysta in patients with SLE (see section 5.1).Caution should be exercised if Benlysta is co-administered with other B cell targeted therapy.